larytet/MyPerfectThings/print-cut-stencil-templates.md

 **Advantage over separate panels:** zero alignment error between color layers; the frame doubles as a mask protecting the surrounding wall.

+## Magnetic strip rail system

+A reusable alternative to taping directly to the wall:

+- Stick **self-adhesive magnetic strips** to the wall once, arranged as a measured grid (horizontal rows at panel-height intervals)
+- Print templates on **ferro-paper** (magnet-receptive paper, available for home printers) or laminate the back of normal paper with a thin ferro sheet
+- Templates snap onto the strips, hold firmly enough for spraying, and peel off cleanly with no tape residue on the wall
+- The strips stay on the wall permanently and serve as a registration grid for every future session

+The stencil generator would output **strip placement guides** — a separate PDF showing exactly where to stick the strips for a given image size and panel layout, so the grid is set up correctly once and reused across all panels and all future projects on that wall.

+Magnetic strips are removable from walls without damage (3M Command-style backing), making this viable for rental spaces and indoor murals.
+Ferro-paper and magnetic strips are commodity products available on Amazon.

 # Implementation Notes

 - Image processing pipeline: upload → posterize/threshold → stencil bridge insertion → tile → PDF generation